 John's probably not destined for a long career, but he's a hard worker and a quality back.
 Size, obviously, is going to be his downfall.
-But remember one thing: this is a guy who played at the same high school as LaDainian Tomlinson... and broke all his records.
+But remember one thing: this is a guy who played in the same city as LaDainian Tomlinson... and broke all his city rushing records.
 He's always been a bit disrespected, and just gone out gained yards.

 This announcement makes three actual K-State '14 grads and one K-State transfer catching on with the Saints.
 Can we start calling the Superdome BSFS South?